BabaiLi/tacotron2_samples/index.md

 # Welcome!

-Here, we show the Multi-speaker Tacotron 2 system, and added LDE Speaker Embeddings and Voice Conversion Embeddings in this system.
+Here, we show the Multi-speaker Tacotron 2 system, and added LDE Speaker Embeddings and Voice Conversion Embeddings in this system.<p>
-The Tacotron2 system has not yet reached the best!
+<b>The Tacotron2 system has not yet reached the best! </b>

 # Seen Speaker
 ## Inside Text